cp-algorithms/cp-algorithms/src/string/suffix-array.md

 Unlike the previous method this one will only use $O(|s|)$ memory.
 The result of the preprocessing will be an array (which itself is an important source of information about the string, and therefore also used to solve other tasks).
-Answering LCP queries can be answered by performing RMQ queries (range minimum queries) in this array, so for different implementations it is possible to achieve logarithmic and even constant query time.
+LCP queries can be answered by performing RMQ queries (range minimum queries) in this array, so for different implementations it is possible to achieve logarithmic and even constant query time.

 The basis for this algorithm is the following idea: we will compute the longest common prefix for each **pair of adjacent suffixes in the sorted order**.